We’ve updated how we welcome young people and their families to the DofE, so they’re inspired and excited from the first moment they hear our name.

 We hope this new direct approach will help motivate, excite and engage participants, parents and carers from the start, while removing the need for Leaders to manage and distribute Welcome Packs.

-You should continue purchasing participation places from ASL, but on 31 August ASL will stop dispatching by return the current Welcome Pack.
-From 1 September, all new participants who’ve registered their home address on eDofE will receive an updated Pack directly.
+From 1 September 2019, all new participants who’ve registered their home address on eDofE receive an updated Pack directly.

-You will not be notified when participants are sent their Welcome Packs, but — as long as they enter a correct home address — they’ll receive the pack within a couple of weeks.
+You will not be notified when participants are sent their Welcome Packs, but — as long as they enter a correct home address, with correct postcode in capitals — they’ll receive the pack within a couple of weeks.

 Yes.
 When a new Award level is added to a participant’s eDofE profile, this will automatically trigger the delivery of a new pack to their home, containing content specific to their new DofE level.

-If you have any questions, please feel free to speak to your Operations Officer.
+If you have any questions, please speak to your Operations Officer.

 As well as the updated Welcome Pack, we’ve also launched some fantastic new DofE films to help recruit and welcome young people and their families.

-We’re also very excited to be putting the finishing touches to our first-ever DofE app, which will be available for download from the autumn.
-This will be a great way to keep young people connected to their DofE programme, letting them plan and manage it on eDofE on the go, on their phone.
+We also have the app, which will be available for download from the user’s preferred store.
+This is a great way to keep young people connected to their DofE programme, letting them plan and manage it on eDofE on the go, on their phone.

 Participants with overseas home addresses should still enter their home address into eDofE.
-Their pack will automatically be delivered to their DofE centre in the UK, but will be addressed to the participant by name and will contained their personalised DofE Card.
+Their pack will automatically be delivered to their DofE centre in the UK, but will be addressed to the participant by name.
+To request a DofE Card, please refer to our FAQs.

 There are two reasons why a participant’s personal Welcome Pack might be delivered to their DofE centre so that their Leader can pass it onto them, even if they’ve entered their home address into eDofE.